KQM-git/HSRNews/readme.md

 - It is known that some characters are unable to perform Basic ATKs or Skills on enemies or destructible objects within the map for certain device models.
 This issue will be addressed in a future update.

+- We are aware of the issue that the "To Retire Upon the Perch"  event page does not display as expected in the Travel Log for some Trailblazers.
+This issue will be fixed in the future.

 -----

 # [Epochal Spectrum: Boosted Drop Rate for Limited 5-Star Character, Dan Heng • Imbibitor Lunae (Destruction: Imaginary)](archive/301.md)